PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 sudo -i -u <username> docker push <dockerhub account>/adderservice:$GITSHA
 ```

-Using a Git SHA as a tag on a container image is a useful technique because it means that we can identify the exact code that is in the container just by looking at the container tag.
+Using a Git SHA as a tag on a container image is a useful technique because it means that we can identify the exact code that is in the container by cross referencing the container tag with the git history (which can be viewed using `git log`).

 There are of course other valid tagging strategies, such as using the `npm` version number from `package.json` or some kind other independent build number.

 We used the following code to generate our Kubernetes deployment configuration from our templates: